Amr8tom/anis_mob/docs/workspace-owner-guide/README.en.md

 ![Settings](screenshots/settings.png)

-**Purpose:** Update workspace profile, appearance, and operating settings.
+**Purpose:** Control the workspace details shown in the app and the way the workspace operates internally.

 **Use this page to:**
 - Edit name, description, and contact details.
 - Update location.
 - Upload photos.
 - Select amenities.
+- Add drinks and prices.
+- Control live occupancy and status.
 - Set visitor checkout mode.
 - Change language or theme.